cameronbrown33/theoreticalStarforce/README.md

 of trials.
 It does not, however, produce percentiles, since those would require either a known mathematical distribution (like cubes or flames) or trials to be run.

+I did shamelessly copy a bunch of the HTML code to get the basic UI working, but the JavaScript is 100% original.